OpenCloudHub/gitops/README.md

 ## 🌐 Overview <a id="overview"></a>

 This repository contains the complete GitOps configuration for the OpenCloudHub Kubernetes platform.
-It implements a declarative, Git-driven approach to infrastructure and application management using ArgoCD.
+It implements a declarative, Git-driven approach to infrastructure and application management using (ArgoCD)[https://argo-cd.readthedocs.io/en/stable/].

 **Key Principles:**